-Agri-footprintTM is a high-quality Life Cycle Inventory database for the agriculture and food sector.
+Agri-footprintTM Is recognized as a Life Cycle Inventory database used within the agriculture and food sector.
 It covers data on agricultural products such as feed, food, and biomass.
 The aim of the database is to facilitate transparency and a more rapid transformation to sustainable food supply chains.
 Since its release in 2014, Agri-footprintTM has been critically reviewed and is widely accepted by the food industry, LCA community, scientific community, and governments worldwide.
 It should be kept in mind that LCA can only provide an approximation of the environmental impact.
 Results presented in this factsheet are based on country averages.
 Data of specific regions within a country or even specific farms could provide other results.
 While many impact categories are included in this study, not all environmental issues, such as soil degradation, are yet covered by LCA methodology.

-The Life Cycle Assessment helps buyers to better understand the impact of their purchase of soy.
+The Life Cycle Assessment can assist buyers in understanding the potential environmental impact of their soy purchases.
 Agri-footprintTM 6.3 was released in 2023, contains approximately 5,000 products and processes, and is available in LCA software SimaPro.
 Besides Agri-footprintTM, Mérieux NutriSciences | Blonk also developed other major feed databases like GFLI and the EC feed database for the European Commission.
 More information can be found on www.agri-footprint.com.